News

 Should We Give Prisoners a College Education?

 On Monday in Austin, President Barack Obama reflected on Lyndon B. Johnson’s legacy 50 years after the passage of the Civil Rights Act.
-He spoke too about the policies his own administration has overseen, and the civil rights victories of recent years.
-But one thing President Obama has not been able to tackle is corrections
+He spoke too about the policies his own administration has overseen and the civil rights victories of recent years.
+But one thing President Obama has not been able to tackle is the

 Read More »